oblac/jodd-site/doc/madvoc/9+rest.md

 ### Custom matching

 Of course, it is possible to create custom path macro definition - one that may be more complex then this.
+See the code for how :)

 ## Result path